Facility + Specifier Guide

 Conclusion: What Durability Testing Reveals

-- 7–12 years in high-traffic environments
+- 7–12 years in high-traffic areas

 Ultimately, durability depends on three factors: